dwkim78/ASTRiDE/README.md

  * For calculating background map of a fits image.

+These libraries will be automatically installed if your machine does not have them installed.
+In you encounter errors during the installation of these dependencies, try to install them individually.
+Your machine may not have other necessary libraries that are required by the dependencies.

 ## 2. Installation

 The easiest way to install the ASTRiDE package is: